fslone/simpleSlides/REVISIONS - v1.0.1.md

     Versioning Tutorial: http://semver.org/

 13.)
-Refined chaining of jQuery events.
-Rather than having multiple selectors and the associated drain on performance when looking up selectors repeatedly, jQuery handlers have been chained to avoid unnecessary DOM traversal operations.
+Redid chaining and selector caching on some of the jQuery to see if it will give a performance boost.

 14.)
 Replaced equality operators with identity operators in function evaluations.
-Helps to speed performance by avoiding type conversions and value coercion if the values are of different types.
+Helps to speed performance by avoiding type conversions and value coercion if the values are different types.

 15.)
 Removing auto-increment and auto-decrement operators, as these may be prone to unforeseen errors.

     Douglas Crockford Explains: http://www.youtube.com/watch?v=47Ceot8yqeI&t=69m0s

-20.)
-JS now passes JSLint scrutiny, note that you must predefine "jQuery" as a global variable and set "Assume a browser" to "true".
+26.)
+JS now passes JSLint scrutiny, you have to define "jQuery" as a global variable and set "Assume a browser" to "true" for this to clear.

     Site: http://www.jslint.com/